Our Sponsors

 Once the differences between Proto-Germanic, Proto-Celtic, Proto-Italic, and other dialects became so great that the people speaking these dialects could no longer understand each other, their dialects were different languages.
 These languages then began breaking up in to dialects and the process repeated itself over and over for millennia.

-Sometimes we find the [n] in some languages that came from PIE but not in others.
+Sometimes we find the [n] in some languages that evolved from PIE but not in others.
 In English the word for "5" is five without an [n] but in closely related German, we find fünf, with one.
-The important point is that, as languages split up into dialects that became languages that split up into dialects, for reasons we don't understand, the sound [n] sometimes dropped out of words.
+The important point is that, as the PIE languages split up into dialects that became languages that split up into dialects, for reasons we don't understand, the sound [n] sometimes dropped out of words.

 In the Good Word series we call these two phenomena "Fickle N" and "Fickle S" because you can't depend on them to stay where they belong.